Yun Posun (1897 – 1990)

 When Yun Posun arrived in Edinburgh in 1925, he was already a rebel of sorts, having rejected the Japanese colonial rule in Korea that permeated through all aspects of Korean life, including education.
 Fleeing to China, he became the youngest member of the National Assembly of the exiled Korean government, which had based itself there.

-It was with this background that Yun Posun made the decision to study Archaeology, a subject he believed offered insight into the evolution of political ideologies and what can dictate the rise and fall of nations.
-And he studied under Professor Gorden Childe, today regarded as one of the most important archaeologists and prehistorians of his generation.
+It was with this background that Yun Posun made the decision to study in Edinburgh and gain an insight into the evolution of political ideologies, and what can dictate the rise and fall of nations.
+He studied under Professor Gordon Childe, today regarded as one of the most important archaeologists and prehistorians of his generation.

 Yun Posun’s time in Scotland is credited with developing his belief in democracy, especially in terms of moral decency, equality and social responsibility - principles that would have a huge bearing on his later political life.